wentinggy/ethwaterloo/README.md

 npm start
 Access the dashboard in your browser at http://localhost:3000.

-View the demographics data visualisation on home page or search for any ETH wallet address to see user's data.
+View the sparks user demographics data visualisation on home page or search for any ETH wallet address to see user's data.